Stride-Labs/stride/x/ratelimit/README.md

 ---
 # RateLimit Module
 ## Overview
-This `ratelimit` module is a native golang implementation of Osmosis's CosmWasm [`ibc-rate-limit`](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit) module.
-The module is meant as a safety control in the event of a bug or attack, and prevents massive inflows or outflows of IBC tokens to/from Stride in a short time frame.
+This `ratelimit` module is a native golang implementation, inspired by Osmosis's CosmWasm [`ibc-rate-limit`](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit) module.
+The module is meant as a safety control in the event of a bug, attack, or economic failure of an external zone.
+It prevents massive inflows or outflows of IBC tokens to/from Stride in a short time frame.
 See [here](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit#motivation) for an excellent summary by the Osmosis team on the motivation for rate limiting.

 Each rate limit is applied at a ChannelID + Denom granularity and is evaluated in evenly spaced fixed windows.
 For instance, a rate limit might be specified on `uosmo` (denominated as `ibc/D24B4564BCD51D3D02D9987D92571EAC5915676A9BD6D9B0C1D0254CB8A5EA34` on Stride), on the Stride <-> Osmosis transfer channel (`channel-5`), with a 24 hour window.

 Each rate limit will also have a configurable threshold that dictates the max inflow/outflow along the channel.
 The threshold is represented as a percentage of the total value along the channel.
 The channel value is calculated by querying the total supply of the denom at the start of the time window, and it remains constant until the window expires.
 For instance, the rate limit described above might have a threshold of 10% for both inflow and outflow.
 If the total supply of `ibc/D24B4564BCD51D3D02D9987D92571EAC5915676A9BD6D9B0C1D0254CB8A5EA34` was 100, then any transfer that would cause a net inflow or outflow greater than 10 (i.e. greater than 10% the channel value) would be rejected.
 Once the time window expires, the net inflow and outflow are reset to 0 and the channel value is re-calculated.

+The *net* inflow and outflow is used (rather than the total inflow/outflow) to prevent DOS attacks where someone repeatedly sends the same token back and forth across the same channel, causing the rate limit to be reached.

 The module is implemented as IBC Middleware around the transfer module.
 The epoch's module is leveraged to determine when each rate limit window has expired (each window is denominated in hours).
 This means all rate limit windows with the same window duration will start and end at the same time.